 WHAT ABOUT MOBILE APPS?

 Apart from the previous printed book, I also recommend to download Merlin app.
 It's very helpful as it will add good quality photographs plus great sound recordings that you can study before your trip.
-This app is famous for its automatic photo ID recognition, but even if you don't wish to use that function, it's a fairly well done field guide that you can bring in your mobile for no cost (yes, it's completely free).
+This app is famous for its automatic photo ID recognition, but even if you don't wish to use that function (which in Argentina is not yet as helpful as in North America or Europe), it's a fairly well done field guide that you can bring in your mobile for no cost (yes, it's completely free).

 The pack for Argentina is available since 2020 and it has a big percentage of the species, but if you want to have them all (or almost), then also get the packs for Bolivia, Chile and South Brazil.
 You will get many species that are not found in Argentina (especially with the Bolivian pack) but that shouldn't be a problem.